Bill Oakley: Mission Hill and other work

 Along with Weinstein, Oakley was to serve as an executive producer on the Fox television series Sit Down, Shut Up in 2009.
 Oakley ended his involvement with the show due to a contract dispute between the staff and Sony Pictures.
 Sony refused to offer a contract which operated under the complete terms of the Writers Guild of America.
 Weinstein continued working on the show.
 His two subsequent projects have been without Weinstein.
 In late 2009, NBC commissioned a pilot for Oakley's sitcom about "the youngest judge in a circuit courthouse."
 He wrote the 2010 episode of The Cleveland Show "Gone with the Wind".
 Amongst other projects, Oakley planned a live-action show where the characters are all robots, which would be made by the same people who produce the children's show Yo Gabba Gabba!.

 Oakley began writing for the sketch comedy show Portlandia in its second season.
 He became a co-executive producer from the show's third season, co-writing every episode with Fred Armisen, Carrie Brownstein and Jonathan Krisel.
 He and his fellow writers shared the Writers Guild of America Award for Outstanding Achievement in Writing Comedy/Variety (Including Talk) – Series in 2013.
 Oakley and Weinstein teamed up again to co-write and co-executive produce 22 Birthdays, the failed pilot they originally produced for CBS, as a pilot for Bravo.
 It was slated to air in 2013.
 Oakley subsequently worked on as a co-executive producer on the Matt Groening-created series Disenchantment.

 Since 2018, Oakley has regularly produced short reviews of various fast food items from restaurants across the US, uploading them to his Instagram channel.
 This led The Wrap to christen him "the Gordon Ramsay of fast food".
 He created the annual Steamie Awards to credit what he felt were the best items he reviewed each year in various categories.

 In 2022, Audible released Oakley's original sci-fi comedy Space: 1969, starring Natasha Lyonne and a full cast.

-Since May 2021, Oakley has had a YouTube channel called Sandwiches of History which features Oakley making and reviewing sandwiches from different regions of the US and around the world.
-The channel has 76k subscribers as of May 2025.